tanushree-dataanalytics/MMM_DataStory/README.md

 ### Transformation 1: Adstock
 What is adstock and why is it needed?
 When someone sees a TV ad on Monday, they might not buy the product until Friday.
 When a brand runs a big campaign in January, people may still remember it in March.
 The advertising effect lingers for weeks after the ad ran.
 This carry-over effect is called adstock.
-Without it, the model only credits the week the ad ran and misses all the weeks it continued working — so it underestimates the true effect of advertising.
+Without it, the model only credits the week the ad ran and misses all the weeks it continued working, so it underestimates the true effect of advertising.
 ### What type of adstock is used?
 This model uses geometric adstock, also called exponential decay adstock.
 It is the simplest, most widely used adstock formulation in MMM.
 The formula is: